 Our office will be offering information sessions and tours during the summer from Monday, June 5 through Friday, August 25, 2017.
 Exception: There will be no information sessions or tours on Monday, July 3 and Tuesday, July 4.

 Interviews are a one-on-one conversation with an admissions counselor or a fourth-year Hampshire student.
 Interviews are informative as well as evaluative, and can be very helpful to prospective students and to the admissions committee.
+Please note, we do not offer interviews on summer Saturdays.

 Join us for food, fun conversations, and a peek into the Hampshire classroom.
 In April, our accepted students days contain an overnight component; spots are limited, so sign up today!